Our Premier Primate Trip to Uganda & Rwanda for Gorillas, Chimpanzees & Golden Monkeys!

 Day 9: Volcanoes National Park, Rwanda

-Leaving Bwindi, we descend to the Rift Valley floor, passing local villages and coffee plantations.
+Leaving Bwindi, we descend to the Rift Valley floor, driving past local villages and coffee plantations.
 Entering Rwanda, continue to Parc National des Volcans—Volcanoes National Park—named for the string of jungle-draped volcanoes inside its borders.
 Our destination, Five Volcanoes, is a deluxe boutique lodge ideally situated as our base for the next three nights.
-Set seamlessly into its lush surroundings with panoramic vistas of the mountains beyond, it's just a short drive from the national park headquarters, where all gorilla trekking expeditions depart.
+Set seamlessly into its lush surroundings with panoramic vistas of the mountains beyond, the lodge is just a short drive from the national park headquarters, where all gorilla trekking expeditions depart.

 Days 10 & 11: Gorilla Trekking in Volcanoes National Park